Jorricks/python-degiro/README.md

 An unofficial API for the trading platform Degiro written in Python with the ability to get real time data and historical data for products.

+# DEPRECATED!

+The package [degiro-connector](https://github.com/Chavithra/degiro-connector) contains the same and much more functionality.
+It is also maintained well.
+Hence, the decision to deprecate this repository.

 ## Credits

 This project is a fork from [DegiroAPI](https://github.com/lolokraus/DegiroAPI) by [lolokrauz](https://github.com/lolokraus).